junxit/us-congress-bills-114/bill.md

   >     - **(B)** A detailed summary of the comments and concerns that were presented by the private sector and State, local, or tribal governments either orally or in writing to the agency.
   >     - **(C)** A detailed summary of the agency’s evaluation of those comments and concerns.
   >   - **(7)** A detailed summary of how the agency complied with each of the regulatory principles described in section 201.
+  >   - **(8)** An assessment of the effects that the proposed rulemaking or final rule are expected to have on private property owners, including the use and value of affected property.

 - **(b)** *Requirement for detailed summary* Subsection (b) of section 202 of such Act is amended by inserting “detailed” before “summary”.